AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLBaseRoleClassLibType/README.md

 AutomationMLBaseRoleClassLibType Class
 ======================================
-AutomationML 2.1 APIThis Class is a wrapper for the AutomationML standard 'AutomationMLBaseRoleClassLib' which is the container for a hierarchy of standard RoleClass definitions.
+This Class is a wrapper for the AutomationML standard 'AutomationMLBaseRoleClassLib' which is the container for a hierarchy of standard RoleClass definitions.

 Inheritance Hierarchy